jimniels/blog/_posts/2019-01-31-generating-shades-of-color-using-css-variables.md

 Ah!
 So when it hits that first comma, it just takes everything from there to the end as the fallback value.
 That actually makes a lot of sense because CSS variables should be able to contain commas.
 They should be able to contain just about anything.

 Wait, so how would you specify a fallback for a fallback?
-Like if I wanted to say “first try the variable `--blue`, then try the variable `--red` and if neither of those work, use the value `0,255,0`.”
+Like if I wanted to say “first try the variable `--red`, then try the variable `--green` and if neither of those work, use the value `0,0,255`.”

 The answer is: you nest `var()` statements.
 Example: